Fimasartan: Mechanism of action

 Fimasartan acts on the kidney's rennin-angiotensin cascade, which begins when renin release from the kidney causes the breakdown of angiotensinogen into angiotensin I. Angiotensin-converting enzyme (ACE) then catalyzes the reaction that forms angiotensin II, which acts on AT_{1} receptors on the blood vessels, heart, and kidneys.
 On blood vessels, the AT_{1} receptor is coupled to an intracellular pathway that causes smooth muscle contraction (vasoconstriction) of blood vessels.

 In blocking the AT_{1} receptor, fimasartan inhibits vasoconstriction, favouring vasodilation.
 At the kidney and adrenal gland, AT_{1} blockage and prevention of aldosterone formation increase excretion of water and salt by the kidneys, which decreases overall blood volume.
 At the heart, AT_{1} blockage decreases contractility and the stimulatory effects of the sympathetic nervous system.
-Collectively, fimasartain leads to a reduction in blood pressure and alleviation of hypertensive symptoms.
+Collectively, fimasartan leads to a reduction in blood pressure and alleviation of hypertensive symptoms.
 ARBs like fimasartan have also shown to be protective against stroke, myocardial infarction, and heart failure.
 Fimasartan has been shown to reduce cardiac hypertrophy, fibrosis, remodelling, and unnecessary cell proliferation via blockage of AT_{1} activation conceivably through decreased Endothelin 1 production, a result of AT1 activation.
 Fimastartan can also block TGF-β1 production (also AT_{1} dependent), which contributes to fibrosis and ventricular damage post-infarct.
 After ARB administration, mice showed improved prognosis after a myocardial infarction, though further studies still need to be done to assess fimasartan's specific effects on decreasing cardiovascular damage.